Wanyatta/Balatro-Takanaka/README.md

   **%appdata%/Balatro/Mods**

-3: If you haven't added any music to Penumbra already, open the Penumbra-main folder and paste the unzipped sounds folder in the assets folder.
+3: If you haven't added any music to Penumbra already, open the Penumbra-main folder, create a folder called sounds and paste the contents of your preferred soundpack in there.
 Otherwise paste the content of the folder within your already existing sounds folder!
+To ensure the tracks playing properly I would suggest only having one soundpack active at the time, so if you wanna switch packs make sure the previous pack is no longer in the sounds folder.

-4: This should already work, but if not you can check the Penumbra mod config witihin Balatro and check all the music tracks with Takanaka in their name!
+4: This should already work, but if not you can check the Penumbra mod config within Balatro and check all the music tracks with Takanaka in their name!